DZakh/rescript-schema/IDEAS.md

 ## Next breaking release

-- Allow passing Path string to the S.field first arg (o.nestedField)
 - rename advancedFail to failWithError
 - Move S.inline to experimental or Codegen module
-- Store input in the Error.t
 - Remove S.toUnknown (update tuple)
-- intersection / spread
 - Add built-in refinements to TS API
   // TODO: Update gen.ts
 - Update S_Js.res to create new structs instead of mixin in the methods